 Bridge students may count courses taken as a Master's student in Afro-American Studies toward their Ph.D. minor requirement, provided that the courses are not in their major field.
-For more details, see the Bridge Program, p.
-3636.
+For more details, see the Bridge Program with Afro-American studies, p.
+35.